FryggFR/WriteUp/THM-Skynet.md

 )s{************

 We can use this password in samba to get file of miles dyson.
+Se, we reconnect to smb using miles dyson credentials :

-We reconnect to smb using miles dyson credentials :
+we found a file named "important.txt" it talk about hidden page

-we found a file named "important.txt" it talk about hidden page /45kr*********
+/45kr*********

-This page displays a photo of miler dyson
+This page displays a photo of miler dyson.

 Lets try a gobuster again on this page :
 ```
 gobuster dir -u http://10.10.250.118/45kr**********/ -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt
 ```
 Result:
 ```
 ===============================================================
 Gobuster v3.6